vkonstdev/Hyperskill_EncryptionDecryption/README.md

 ## Encryption-Decryption
 This is a training project from JetBrains Academy (Hyperskill).
-Application that encrypts or decrypts a file or String using command line arguments and two symmetric-key algorithms:
+Application that encrypts or decrypts a file or string using command line arguments and two symmetric-key algorithms:
 * "shift" - to shift the English letters using a rotational cipher by the amount of the key.
 Other characters (not letters) are not modified.
 * "unicode" - to shift all characters using the Unicode character sequence.
 ___
 ### Syntax
 ```
 java Main -alg {shift|unicode} -mode {enc|dec} -key n -data "string data" -in filename -out outputfile